apache/flink/docs/content/docs/dev/table/catalogs.md

 env.executeSql("CREATE TABLE ...").wait();
 ```

-For sql-gateway, you can add the option `table.catalog-modification.listeners` in the `flink-conf.yaml` and start
+For sql-gateway, you can add the option `table.catalog-modification.listeners` in the [Flink configuration file]({{< ref "docs/deployment/config#flink-configuration-file" >}})
-the gateway, or you can also start sql-gateway with dynamic parameter, then you can use sql-client to perform ddl directly.
+and start the gateway, or you can also start sql-gateway with dynamic parameter, then you can use sql-client to perform ddl directly.

 ## Catalog Store